 1. Tender Roast Duck with Citrus and Carrots

-Not traditional in Australia, but many christian singles in AU spend delicious date nights together preparing and devouring this tasty meal.
+Not traditional in Australia, but many Christians in Australia spend delicious date nights together preparing and devouring this tasty meal.
 It’s easy to prepare for a romantic date.
 The oven does most of the work, so couples can spend 50 minutes talking instead of stirring anything.
 Put carrots, citrus, and garlic in a roasting tin.
 Cover them with duck meat.
 Let it roast for 40 minutes and ten more minutes after adding a sauce made out of sugar, vinegar, and citrus juice.

 2. One-Pot Italian Chicken